stautuan/learn-python/libraries/libraries.md

     print(result["trackName"])
 ```

-We have stored the JSON file in `o`.
-Then iterate through until it finds the `trackName`.
-Notice that we have set the limit to `50` meaning it will output 50 track names.
+We have stored the JSON response in `o`.
+Then iterate through it and print the `trackName`.
+Notice that we have set the limit to `50`, which means it will output 50 songs, as we specified from `entity=song`.